shopware/docs/guides/plugins/plugins/administration/the-sanitizer-helper.md

 ```

 It also is registered in the Vue prototype as seen [here](https://github.com/shopware/platform/blob/trunk/src/Administration/Resources/app/administration/src/app/plugin/sanitize.plugin.js).
-This means it can also can accessed in your components like this:
+This means it can also be accessed in your components like this:

 ```javascript
 const Sanitizer = this.$sanitizer;